Person dead, another injured in 'incident' at Anzac Bay

 AdvertisementAdvertise with NZME.

-"Police are making enquiries in relation to the death on behalf of the Coroner, who will release their finding in due course."
+"Police are making inquiries in relation to the death on behalf of the Coroner, who will release their finding in due course."